Sometimes better health doesn’t come in the form of a pill or new exercise regimen. Sometimes it comes simply from the food put into the body.

 “The food that we bought just didn’t last and we didn’t have money to buy more.
 Was that often, sometimes or never true in the last 12 months?”

-Those answering “often true” or “sometimes true” to one or both questions may be referred to one of the food pharmacies, located at ProMedica’s Center for Health Services, 2150 W. Central Ave., Pod U, and the Health & Wellness Center, 5700 Monroe St., Suite 307.
+Those answering “often true” or “sometimes true” to one or both questions may be referred to one of the food clinics, located at ProMedica’s Center for Health Services, 2150 W. Central Ave., Pod U, and the Health & Wellness Center, 5700 Monroe St., Suite 307.

-“The whole idea is food is medicine,” said Plummer, who helped select food for the pharmacies.
+“The whole idea is food is medicine,” said Plummer, who helped select food for the clinics.
 “They’re getting this referral or prescription to pick up healthy food to help improve their health, so we want to be sure we’re not just providing any food — we’re providing all healthy items.
 Which can be a challenge to do when we’re primarily focused on shelf-stable items.”

 “The whole idea is food is medicine”